 - Start stripping the wire.
 Strip-off the insulation to reveal the wires inside.
 If you see two wires that are stuck together, carefully separate the two using a knife/cutter.
 Remove the outer shielding by running a wire stripper through it little by little (1/4″ to 1/2″ cuts).
 Continue cutting until you see a broken wire that needs repairing.
 The inner layer of the headphone cable may reveal differently-colored wires.
 Generally, the colored wires ( red, green, blue, or copper) transmit sound, and the single bare and uninsulated wire is the ground wire.

 - Cut the wire.
-If the wires inside are shredded and threads are showing, cut the headphone wire like how it was cut in this video.
+If the wires inside are shredded and threads are showing, cut the headphone wire.
 Do this so that they’ll be more uniform and easier to work with.

 - Sand the wires to expose the copper.
 Before soldering, sand off the thin enamel coat on all the wires, including the ground wire.
 Sand away until the copper is exposed.
 If you don’t have sandpaper on hand, you can also burn it off using a soldering iron or a lighter.

 - Twist together and solder.
 Twist the wires together and solder the connections.
 Use your soldering iron to melt a thin coat of solder over the wires.
 Let the wires and solder set and cool completely.

 - Wrap each wire carefully with electrical tape.
 After the internal wires have cooled completely, wrap each wire with electrical tape to keep them from touching each other and avoid any possible short-circuit situation.

 - Insert and heat the heat-shrink tubing to securely cover the headphone cord.
 Carefully insert the heat-shrink sleeve into your headphone wire and apply enough heat to it in order to constrict it.
 This sleeve will protect and insulate your newly-repaired headphone wire.
 Alternatively, you may also use electrical tape to wrap the wires if you don’t have heat-shrink tubing on hand.

 If you’re not that handy with soldering, no worries!
 You can still fix your broken headphone wires with simpler tools.